Travelers (The X-Files): Filming

 Because the show's fifth season was filmed under a number of financial and time restraints, production for "Travelers" was somewhat rushed.
 Costume designer Jenni Gullet was forced to "frantically" rent or create the vintage clothing featured in the episode, and art director Gary Allen did extensive research to make J. Edgar Hoover's office look realistic.
 Allen also constructed the bomb shelter, because his father was a contractor who had actually built several.
 Special effects supervisor Toby Lindala created the "alien spider" as well as a special facial appliance that Garret Dillahunt wore.
 The final film was slightly bleached in post-production to give it a "vintage appearance".
 The production staff was pleased with the final product, noting that it "does justice" to both "the painful controversies of the 1950s" and The X-Files as a "contemporary TV series".

 The episode contains several in-jokes.
 The song playing in the German doctor's house is the popular song "Lili Marleen", of which a new recording was made specifically for this episode.
 The record sleeve attributes the track to "Paula Rabwini", a reference to one of the series' producers, Paul Rabwin.
 Agent Hayes Michel was named after the fiancé of series creator Chris Carter's executive assistant, Mary Astadourian.

 Continuity

-In several shots, Mulder can be seen wearing a wedding band.
+In several shots, Mulder wears a wedding band.
 This was David Duchovny's idea; he explained "That was just me, you know, fooling around.
 I had recently gotten married, and I wanted to wear it."
-He later described the situation as "so Mulder to never have mentioned that he was married".
-Series creator Chris Carter later told Duchovny that the situation "creates a problem.
-If we ever do a show that takes place seven years ago, you'll have to be married."
-However, Duchovny reassured Carter by pointing out that there were not very many episodes, if any, that had been planned to take place seven years prior to the events in this episode.
+While series creator Chris Carter felt that Duchovny's action created a continuity problem, Duchovny reassured Carter by pointing out that there were not very many episodes, if any, that had been planned to take place seven years prior to the events in this episode.
 The inclusion of the detail caused an "Internet frenzy" and the minor detail was never resolved on screen.